xamfoo/thumbor-docker/README.md

 # thumbor-docker

-Dockerfile of minimal working installation of `thumbor` on Ubuntu LTS with default configuration.
+Docker repository of a working installation of `thumbor` on Ubuntu LTS with default configuration.
 Use this as a base image for further customization.

 ### thumbor